 - Employ skills in CT image analysis for TMVR procedures and assess patient candidacy.

-- Discuss in detail the necessary CT image analysis steps for the followup of patients who received TMVR.
+- Review the necessary CT image analysis steps in the follow up of patients who received TMVR.

 Agenda (Central Daylight Time)

 9:10 AM Spectrum of TMVR – Who’s the Ideal Patient for TMVR?

 9:25 AM CTA Data Acquisition for TMVR

 9:40 AM MV Anatomy seen by CTA and MV Annulus Segmentation by CTA

 11:00 AM NeoLVOT – What is it, How to Measure it, and why is it Important?

 11:30 AM NeoLVOT Practice

 12:30 PM Group discussion – NeoLVOT modifications (ETOH ablation/LAMPOON)